FAQs - Accessibility Procurement Requests

 Where can I find information about the Syracuse University ICT Accessibility Policy?

 You can find the Syracuse University ICT Accessibility Policy at the University Policies page.

-The Accessibility Assessment Committee (AAC) is comprised of representatives from Information Technology Services (ITS), The Office of Equal Opportunity, Inclusion, and Resolution Services (EOIRS), and the Office of Disability Services (ODS), as well as two at-large members representing the interests of both academic and administrative computing.
+The Accessibility Assessment Committee (AAC) is comprised of representatives from Information Technology Services (ITS), the Office of Diversity and Inclusion, and the Center for Disability Resources (CDR), formerly known as the Office of Disability Services (ODS) , as well as two at-large members representing the interests of both academic and administrative computing.
 Current membership includes:

 Information Technology Services (ITS)

 - Jenny Gluck, Associate CIO for Academic Services

 - Pamela Thomas, IT Accessibility Analyst